Skip to Main Content

 Rayyan

-This screening tool has free and paid options.
-It offers some machine learning capabilities.
+This fee-based systematic review software offers some machine learning capabilities.
 At this time, the Libraries can only provide very limited support on this tool.

 Distiller SR Logo